 When Johanna “Jody” Truswell became the first woman and first non-engineer to be named chair of the ISO-led Planning Advisory Committee (PAC) this fall, neither distinction gave her pause.

 “I feel like I always have a seat at the table, and that’s why the ISO is such a great place to work,” Jody said.
 “I don’t feel like a first.”

 Before she came to the ISO, Jody had a successful career in high-end hospitality and was working at a luxury resort on Kiawah Island, South Carolina.
-Originally from Western Massachusetts, she had just moved back to the area and thought her background and education (Jody holds master’s degrees in business administration and marketing from the Isenberg School of Management) might transfer well to managing projects in Transmission Strategy & Services (now Transmission Services) at the ISO.
+Originally from Western Massachusetts, she had just moved back to the area and thought her background and education (Jody holds a master’s degree in business administration with a concentration in marketing from the Isenberg School of Management) might transfer well to managing projects in Transmission Strategy & Services (now Transmission Services) at the ISO.